-History Activities: All Eras
+History Activities for All Eras

 These history activities could be adapted for almost any historical theme.
 Find lots of suggestions for classroom activities here, from making books, to food ideas, to art techniques.